 Over the past year improving communication and joint working opportunities between the Housing and PPASB Teams has been a focus.
 This has allowed for effective problem solving using the tenancy agreement alongside the tools and powers available to the PPASB Team.

-Appendix B shows the enforcement action undertaken so far this year between 1st April 2023 to 30th October 2023.
+Appendix B shows the enforcement action undertaken between 1st April 2023 to 30th October 2023.